Sick Or Healthy: It’s In Your Thoughts

 6. Expand Your Experience

-Challenge yourself by setting a date with get out of your comfort zonejust you to do something outside your comfort zone.
+Challenge yourself by setting a date with just yourself to do something outside your comfort zone.
 Spend time alone discovering your capabilities.
 Find something that challenges you like hot air ballooning, scuba diving, attending a gallery, or even public speaking.
 When you challenge yourself you discover how capable you are.
 You may even find a new interest.

-7. De-clutter Your Space To De-clutter Your Mind
+7. De-clutter Your Space to De-clutter Your Mind

 REVITALISE YOUR EMOTIONS